Statistical Models for Repeated Categorical Ratings: The R Package rater: Existing approaches

-Of most interest for categorical ratings analysis are the packages \pkg{poLCA} \citep{linzer2011} and \pkg{randomLCA} \citep{beath2017}, both of which are capable of fitting limited versions the Dawid--Skene model.
-We explore the relationship between different latent class models in more detail in \autoref{sec:relationships-exisiting}.
-Briefly: \pkg{randomLCA} can fit the Dawid--Skene model only when the data has binary categories; \pkg{poLCA} can fit the Dawid--Skene model with an arbitrary number of categories but only supports wide data where raters do not make repeated ratings on items.
-Neither \pkg{poLCA} nor \pkg{randomLCA} support fully Bayesian inference with MCMC, variations of the Dawid--Skene model or a range of different data formats, all of which are available in \pkg{rater}.
+Of most interest for categorical ratings analysis are the packages \CRANpkg{poLCA} (Linzer and Lewis 2011), \CRANpkg{BayesLCA} (White and Murphy 2014) and \CRANpkg{randomLCA} (Beath 2017), all of which are capable of fitting limited versions of the Dawid--Skene model.
+We explore the relationship between different latent class models in more detail in \hyperlink{sec:relationships-existing-models}{Section 4.7}.
+Briefly: \CRANpkg{randomLCA} can fit the Dawid--Skene model only when the data uses binary categories, \CRANpkg{BayesLCA} can only fit the homogeneous Dawid--Skene model, and \CRANpkg{poLCA} can fit the Dawid--Skene model with an arbitrary number of categories but only supports wide data (where raters do not make repeated ratings on items).
+Neither \CRANpkg{poLCA} nor \CRANpkg{randomLCA} support fully Bayesian inference with MCMC, and none of the packages support fitting variants of the Dawid--Skene model (which are available in \CRANpkg{rater}).